Android Q Beta 4 bricks some Pixel phones

 Some Pixel owners who have installed the Android Q Beta 4 update that was released today are discovering an issue that Google didn't intend to be included with the latest beta version of the next Android build.
-According to several Reddit posters
+According to several Reddit posters (via Android Police), the new update has bricked their Pixel phone by putting it into a bootloop.
+While many with the problem happen to be sporting a Pixel 2 XL, the Pixel 3 and Pixel 3 XL are also affected.

-UPDATE: Google has temporarily halted the dissemination of Android Q Beta 4 to Pixel handsets.
-In a statement made on the Android Beta Program Reddit page, the company said, "We’re aware of an issue with Android Q Beta 4 related to installing updates.
+made on the Android Beta Program Reddit page, the company said, "We’re aware of an issue with Android Q Beta 4 related to installing updates.
 We’ve temporarily paused Beta 4 OTA updates to all Pixel devices as we investigate the issue.
-We apologize for any inconvenience, and will provide an update once the issue is resolved."
+We apologize for any inconvenience, and will provide an update once the issue is resolved."UPDATE:Google has temporarily halted the dissemination of Android Q Beta 4 to Pixel handsets.
+In a statement

 But there actually is a fix for Pixel 2 XL and Pixel 3 users whose phones are affected by this issue, but it involves two words that smartphone users just can't stand to hear: factory reset.
 Of course, this means that fixing this issue means losing all of the data saved on the phone.
 Hopefully, some of those forced to wipe their phone backed up their data before installing Android Q Beta 4.
 However, another Reddit poster wrote that a factory reset is not necessary.
 Instead, those with a bootlooping Pixel should "restart and go to recovery mode (and if you get no command, hold the power button and press the volume up key).
 Reboot the phone from that menu, and it'll boot back into the system perfectly (although the update did fail, you'll have to retry)."